Joshi-Yashi/OTP-Assignment/README.md

 ## Description

+This is Yashi Joshi Submitted OTP-Assignment on 27 March 2025.
-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+Developed this project on [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Project setup